pmpuro/payment-maksukaista/README.md

 	});

 ### Make the payment
-A payment is performent in two phases.
+A payment is performed in two phases.
 First, all data is gathered and generated for the payment.
-It is archieved by calling the createPayment function.
+It is achieved by calling the createPayment function.

 	var paymentFormData = payment.createPayment(
 		true,